Air transports of heads of state and government: Yemen

 A Boeing 747SP of the Yemeni government in Yemenia colors taking off from Frankfurt Airport (2004).

 Yemenia operated a VIP-configured Boeing 747SP registered 7O-YMN for use by the government of Yemen.
 The aircraft carried the Yemenia Yemen Airways livery.
 In March 2015, the Boeing 747SP was damaged by gunfire during a militia attack at Aden International Airport, and a subsequent blaze destroyed the aircraft completely.
-In August 2016, the internationally recognized government bought a Boeing 757-200 registered 7O-VIP that previously operated as a VIP transport for Uzbekistan Airways with UK75700 as its registration.The 757 underwent refit and repaint in Yemen government's livery at GMF AeroAsia's maintenance facility at Soekarno-Hatta International Airport, Jakarta, prior to delivery to Yemen.

-Any aircraft carrying the president uses the callsign "IYE1".